 Founded in 1878, Brenau University is a private, not-for-profit comprehensive institution of higher education that enrolls students in graduate and undergraduate studies on campuses and online.
 Based in Gainesville, Georgia, we include a residential Women’s College, which represents the academic and philosophical underpinnings of our liberal arts university.
-Brenau also provides coeducational opportunities through the doctoral level, including on-ground programs in Georgia locales Gainesville, Augusta, Kings Bay, Norcross, Fairburn and Jacksonville, Florida.
+Brenau also provides coeducational opportunities through the doctoral level, including on-ground programs in Georgia locales Gainesville, Augusta, Norcross, Fairburn and Jacksonville, Florida.

 Brenau offers doctorates in nursing, occupational therapy and physical therapy, a terminal M.F.A. in interior design, specialist in education, master’s, bachelor’s and associate’s degrees as well as professional certifications.
 The Women’s College boasts 14 nationally competitive intercollegiate Golden Tigers sports teams, national honor societies and national sororities with dedicated residential facilities on campus.
 The university provides outlets for artistic expression and community service for all students.
 Brenau possesses an extensive and distinctive permanent collection of art and presents year-round programming that includes art exhibitions, lectures, debates and literary readings, and theatrical and musical performances.

 The most recognizable and iconic part of Brenau University is Front Campus.
 Bordered by Yonah and Bailey Halls and Pearce Auditorium, Front Campus is the heart of Brenau’s Historic Gainesville Campus and where many of her traditions evolved.
 Notable locations on Front Campus include the Crow’s Nest, the Grace Hooten Moore Fountain and Daniel Pavilion.
 Front Campus is also the site of Brenau’s commencement ceremonies each May.

 The Brenau Downtown Center